 Honorable mention in fiction for Where Death Speaks

-Ronnie writes in a style of fiction that has been identified as paranormal, cult fiction, dark science fiction, action, and several others.
-Ronnie graduated from The University of Texas at San Antonio with a B.B.A. in Information Systems and has continued studies in subjects that include Egyptology, Parapsychology, Philosophy, and Art History with various universities.
-She incorporates what she has learned from these courses into her writing and film work. ( B&W photo credit: Paul Mancha.)
+Veronica writes in a style of fiction that has been identified as paranormal, cult fiction, dark science fiction, action, and several others.
+She studied computer science and graduated from The University of Texas at San Antonio with a B.B.A. in Computer Information Systems and has continued studies in subjects that include Egyptology, Parapsychology, Philosophy, and Art History with various universities.
+She incorporates what she has learned from these courses into her writing, music and film work. ( B&W photo credit: Paul Mancha.)